massline.info

 CPI(ML) Unity Initiative group.
 It attempted to

 reclaim the CPI(ML) name for itself.
-This group in turn is
+This group in turn

-merging with CPI(ML) Red Flag in January 2005 under the
+merged with CPI(ML) Red Flag in January 2005 under the

 CPI(ML) name.